godaddy/node-connect-qos/README.md

 	requests below the rate threshold but hitting the target host will not be flagged.
 * **errorStatusCode** (default: `503`) - The HTTP status code to return if the request has been throttled.
+*	**errorResponseDelay** (default: `0`) - Number of milliseconds to delay sending an error response to bad actors.
+A value of 0 will result in the response being sent synchronously before returning from the middleware.
 * **historySize** (default: `200`) - The LRU history size to use in tracking bad actors.
 Hosts and IPs both get their own dedicated LRU.
 * **maxAge** (default: `10000`) - Time (in ms) before history is purged.